dipcoat-image/finitedepth/doc/source/explanation/generic-typing.rst

 2. If you expect your class to be further extended, defining abstract class is the right choice.
 3. If you just want to override a few methods, you may inherit from concrete class.

-:ref:`how-to` provides guide to implement concrete class from abstract class.
+:ref:`user-guide` provides guide to implement concrete class from abstract class.
 To know how to define new abstract class, :class:`.RectLayerArea` can serve as a good example.

 Inheriting concrete class is generally not recommended because the class design is extremely restricted.